Hair Loss Cures:

 Treatments Available For Hair Loss (Male Pattern Baldness)

-Finasteride 1mg tablets are available to help prevent hair loss and encourage growth in male pattern baldness, in those that are deemed medically suitable.
+In Ireland, there are oral tablets available to help prevent hair loss and encourage growth in male pattern baldness, in those that are deemed medically suitable.

 There are a number of other treatments available for hair loss such as: